MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ## Lab scenario

-In this lab, you'll access Azure Active Directory.
+In this lab, you'll access Microsoft Entra ID (previously referred to as Azure Active Directory).
 Additionally, you'll create a user and configure the different settings, including adding licenses.

 **Estimated Time**: 10-15 minutes

 ### Task 1

 As a subscriber to Microsoft 365 you're already using Azure AD.
-In this task, you'll walk through accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal.
+In this task, you'll walk through accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal.

 1. From the Microsoft Edge browser, select the tab labeled Home - Microsoft 365 admin center.